 Walls- hedges, avenue trees,

 Ceilings- shade trees, canopies, etc.

 Floors- lawns, foundation plants, concrete floors and walk ways, roads with interlocking blocks or asphalt.

-- 1. Public area - usually the front part of the property accessibility to visitors - 2.
-General living room an area of the home that joins the public area, service room and private room - 3.
-Service area accessible to only the occupants ii.)
+- i.)
+Use areas - 1.
+Public area - usually the front part of the property accessibility to visitors - General living room an area of the home that joins the public area, service room and private room - 3.
+Service area - accessible to only the occupants - 4.
+Private living room an area for rest and occupies the rear of the property and not accessible to outsiders - ii.)
 Components of the outdoor room: